sjsaug/money-tracker/README.md

 ### `.env files`

-- Create a .env in the project directory with your REACT_APP_API_URL(when running locally use [http://localhost:4000/api](http://localhost:4000/api))
+- Create a .env in the project directory with your REACT_APP_API_URL(when running locally use [http://localhost:4000/api](http://localhost:4000/api)).
-- Create a .env in the /api directory with your MONGO_URL (url used for accessing your db on mongodb, use drivers option)
+- Create a .env in the /api directory with your MONGO_URL (url used for accessing your db on mongodb, use drivers option).

 ## Running Locally